-To consider how the presence of low-skilled immigrants in the U.S. labor force has changed in recent years, we focus on movements at annual frequencies using data from the Current Population Survey.
+To consider how the presence of low-skilled immigrants in the U.S. labor force has changed in recent years, we focus on movements at annual frequencies using data from the CPS.
 Because the CPS only begins asking questions about nativity in 1994, our use of these data is for that year forward.
-We use two measures of the working-age population: raw data on body counts and these values expressed in terms of productivity-equivalent units following the weighting procedure in Autor, Katz & Kearney (2008).
+We use two measures of the working-age population: raw data on body counts; and these values expressed in terms of productivity-equivalent units (PEUs), following the weighting procedure used by David Autor, Lawrence Katz, and Melissa Kearney (2008).

-Consistent with the post-1970 rise in low-skilled immigration seen in Figure 1, Figure 3 shows that the presence of the low-skilled foreign born in the U.S. working-age population rises steadily from 1994 to 2007 but has been stable since.
-The left panel of Figure 3 plots four measures of low-skilled immigration.
-The top value gives the share of the foreign born with a high-school education or less among all working-age individuals in the United States.
-This fraction rises from 6.5 percent in 1994 to 9.1 percent in 2007, before stabilizing in subsequent years, settling at 8.8 percent in 2015.
-Just under half of these foreign-born individuals were born in Mexico (43.1 percent in 1994, 47.3 percent in 2015).
-When we alternatively define low-skilled immigrants more narrowly as those with less than 12 years of schooling, we also see a growing immigrant presence in the U.S. working-age population, rising from 3.6 percent in 1994 to 4.5 percent in 2007 and showing little change thereafter.
-Individuals born in Mexico account for a high fraction of the less-than-high-school foreign-born population (61.1 percent in 1993, 64.4 percent in 2014).
+Consistent with the post-1970 rise in low-skilled immigration seen in figure 1, figure 3 shows that the presence of low-skilled, foreign-born workers in the U.S. working-age population rose steadily from 1994 to 2007 but has been stable since.
+The left panel of figure 3 plots four measures of low-skilled immigration.
+The top line gives the share of the foreign born with a high school education or less among all working-age individuals in the United States.
+This fraction rose from 6.5 percent in 1994 to 9.1 percent in 2007, before stabilizing in subsequent years, settling at 8.8 percent in 2015.
+Just under half these foreign-born individuals were born in Mexico (43.1 percent in 1994; 47.3 percent in 2015).
+When, alternatively, we define low-skilled immigrants more narrowly as those with less than 12 years of schooling, we also see a growing immigrant presence in the U.S. working-age population, rising from 3.6 percent in 1994 to 4.5 percent in 2007, and showing little change thereafter.
+Individuals born in Mexico account for a high fraction of the foreign-born population with less than a high school education (61.1 percent in 1993, 64.4 percent in 2014).

 Body counts of low-skilled immigrants overstate their presence in the U.S. labor force to the extent that these individuals have low labor productivity relative to the average U.S. person of working age.
-To measure the population in terms of Productivity Equivalent Units (or PEUs), we apply the approach in Autor, Katz and Kearney (2008), which involves reweighting individuals by their projected relative earnings.
-Specifically, the weight attached to an individual is the ratio of the average weekly wage among full-time, full-year workers in her race, gender, education, and of low-skilled immigrants in total hours worked, as we do in Figure 4.
+To measure the population in terms of PEUs, we apply the approach taken by Autor, Katz, and Kearney (2008), which involves reweighting individuals by their projected relative earnings.7 Specifically, the weight attached to an individual is the ratio of the average weekly wage among full-time, full-year workers in his or her race, gender, education, and labor market experience cell to the average weekly wage for white, male, high school graduates with 8 to 12 years of potential work experience.8 Population shares expressed in terms of PEUs appear in the right panel of figure 3.

-8 When applying wage-based weights to the entire population, we assume that non-working individuals would earn the same average wage as full-time workers who share their age, gender, race, education and nativity profile.
-Because employment rates increase with potential earnings, this assumption may lead our productivity-adjusted shares of the low-skilled immigrant population to overstate shares one would calculate based on "true" wage weights.
-This problem is partially ameliorated when we examine the share labor-market experience cell to the average weekly wage for white, male, high-school graduates with 8 to 12 years of potential work experience.
-Population shares expressed in terms of productivity-equivalent units appear in the right panel of Figure 3.
 These shares are naturally smaller than in the left panel, owing to the fact that low-skilled immigrant workers have low earnings relative to other U.S. workers.
-Using the productivity-adjusted measure, foreign-born individuals with 12 or fewer years of schooling reaches 6.5 percent of the U.S. working-age population in 2007, a share that declines slightly to 6.3 percent in 2015.10
+Using the productivity-adjusted measure, foreign-born individuals with 12 or fewer years of schooling reach 6.5 percent of the U.S. working-age population in 2007, a share that declines slightly to 6.3 percent in 2015.9